 The majority of QCA's operations are funded by fees paid by the entities the QCA regulates.
-Those fees are often passed on to the customers of the regulated entity via a QCA Levy.
-Section 3 of the Queensland Competition Authority Regulation 2007 (Qld) (the Regulation) allows the QCA to charge fees for providing a service or performing a function set out in Schedule 1 of the Regulation provided the amount charged is:
+In turn, fees charged to regulated entities may be passed on to the customers of the regulated entity via a QCA Levy.
+Section 3 of the Regulation allows the QCA to charge fees for providing a service or performing a function set out in Schedule 1 of the Regulation provided the amount charged is: